jfcloutier/jfcloutier.github.io/_posts/2015-11-04-cqrs_elixir_phoenix.markdown

 end
 {% endhighlight %}

-I then implemented the Event Manager function that receives the event command and dispatches to event handlers (I have only one event handler that does something with it; other event handlers ignore it)
+I then implemented the Event Manager function that receives the event command and dispatches to all registered event handlers.
+The command event handler intercepts it.

 The Event Manager processes command events as follows: